-Salvaging After Category I and II Water Damage
+Salvaging After Category 1 and 2 Water Damage

-In contrast to category III water damage, salvaging materials after category I or II water damage depends on the actual damage to the material, not necessarily the contamination to the material.
+In contrast to category 3 water damage, salvaging materials after category 1 or 2 water damage depends on the actual damage to the material, not necessarily the contamination to the material.
 In essence, you are concerned more about the finished product rather than endangering the occupants.

 Guidelines for Salvaging Materials